-If so, please read this blog and make a plan for your trip.
+If so, take a moment to read this blog and plan your trip accordingly.

 You can book:

 - a place in the very last row of cabins

 It depends on your wheelchair types and size.

 So please check the wheelchair conditions you can bring on Shinkansen.